Links I Love

 Interactive and SO fun to click through the chapters.
 "This book explores the probabilistic approach to cognitive science, which models learning and reasoning as inference in complex probabilistic models...[and] can be modeled using probabilistic programs (using the WebPPL language)."

-A document summarizing general guidelines for reporting statistics in psychology research.
-Covers rounding numbers, descriptive statistics, non-parametric tests, t-tests, ANOVAs, correlations.
+Summarizing general guidelines for reporting statistics in psychology research.
+Covers rounding, descriptives, non-parametric tests, t-tests, ANOVAs, correlations.

 For Research & Workflow